nathanshammah/make-your-code-count/README.md

-# Scientific Open-Source Library Guide
+# A Guide to Building Your Open-Source Science Library

 A cheatsheet to develop a scientific open-source library from scratch.